wazo-pbx/wazo-consul-config/README.md

 This repository contains the packaging information for [consul](www.consul.io).

-To get a new version of consul in the XiVO repository, set the desired version in the `VERSION` file, update the `SHA256SUM_386 and SHA256SUM_amd64` files and increment the version in the changelog file.
+To get a new version of consul in the XiVO repository, set the desired version in the `VERSION` file, increment the version in the changelog file.

 The check sum can be retrieved from the [consul download page](https://consul.io/downloads.html).